adrienchaton/seminar_geidai_AI_Music/README.md

 # 2nd Seminar on Artificial Intelligence applied to Sound and Music Composition

-Tokyo University of the Arts, 15th January 2020.
+Tokyo University of the Arts, 15th of January 2020.

 In collaboration with: